linpeng0105/linpeng0105.github.io/content/publication/cp2024 copy/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *International Joint Conferences on Artificial Intelligence Organization*
+publication: In *30th International Conference on Principles and Practice of Constraint Programming*
-publication_short: In *IJCAI 2024*
+publication_short: In *CP 2024*

-abstract: The integer linear programming (ILP) problem is a fundamental research topic in operations research, and the local search method is an important class of algorithms for quickly solving many combinatorial optimization problems.
-With rapidly increasing computing power, parallelism turns out to be a promising approach to enhancing the efficiency of problem-solving.
-However, rare studies investigate parallel local search algorithms for solving the general ILP problem.
-We propose the first parallel local search framework (ParaILP) for solving the general ILP problem, based on two novel ideas{:} a new initialization method named polarity initialization to construct different initial solutions for local search threads and a cooperative evolution mechanism for managing and generating high-quality solutions using information shared by different threads.
-Extensive experiments demonstrate that ParaILP is significantly better than the state-of-the-art academic parallel solvers FiberSCIP and HiGHS, and is competitive with the state-of-the-art commercial parallel solver Gurobi.
-Experiments are also conducted to analyze the parallelization scalability and the effectiveness of our techniques.
+abstract: Mixed integer programming (MIP) is a fundamental model in operations research.
+Local search is a powerful method for solving hard problems, but the development of local search solvers for MIP still needs to be explored.
+This work develops an efficient local search solver for solving MIP, called Local-MIP.
+We propose two new operators for MIP to adaptively modify variables for optimizing the objective function and satisfying constraints, respectively.
+Furthermore, we design a new weighting scheme to dynamically balance the priority between the objective function and each constraint, and propose a two-level scoring function structure to hierarchically guide the search for high-quality feasible solutions.
+Experiments are conducted on seven public benchmarks to compare Local-MIP with state-of-the-art MIP solvers, which demonstrate that Local-MIP significantly outperforms CPLEX, HiGHS, SCIP and Feasibility Jump, and is competitive with the most powerful commercial solver Gurobi.
+Moreover, Local-MIP establishes 4 new records for MIPLIB open instances.

 # Summary.
 An optional shortened abstract.
-summary: The first parallel local search framework and an efficient parallel solver for solving general ILP.
+summary: The Best Paper in CP 2024

 tags:
-  - Integer Programming
+  - Mixed Integer Programming
-  - Parallel Programming
   - Local Search

 # Display this page in the Featured widget?